-We are exposed to interest rate volatility with regard to existing debt issuances.
+The Company is exposed to interest rate volatility with regard to existing debt issuances.
 Primary exposures include LIBOR and commercial paper rates.
-From time to time, we use interest rate derivative contracts including interest rate caps, interest rate swaps and forward-starting interest rate swaps to hedge our exposure to the impact of interest rate changes on existing debt and future debt issuances respectively, to reduce the volatility of our financing costs and, based on current and projected market conditions, achieve a desired proportion of fixed versus floating-rate debt.
-Generally under these swaps, we agree with a counterparty to exchange the difference between fixed-rate and floating-rate interest amounts based on an agreed upon notional principal amount.
+From time to time, the Company uses interest rate swaps and forward-starting interest rate swaps to hedge its exposure to the impact of interest rate changes on existing debt and future debt issuances respectively, to reduce the volatility of financing costs and, based on current and projected market conditions, achieve a desired proportion of fixed versus floating-rate debt.
+Generally under these swaps, the Company agrees with a counterparty to exchange the difference between fixed-rate and floating-rate interest amounts based on an agreed upon notional principal amount.

-Information regarding our transactions are set forth in note 9, financial instruments to our Consolidated Financial Statements.
+Information regarding our transactions are set forth in note 8, financial instruments, to the Consolidated Financial Statements.
 These financial instruments are sensitive to changes in interest rates.
-On August 31, 2017, we had no material long-term debt obligations that had floating interest rates.
+On August 31, 2018, the Company had no material long-term debt obligations that had floating interest rates.
 The amounts exclude the impact of any associated derivative contracts.